+The goodwill is non-deductible for tax purposes.
 The Company estimated that the intangible assets acquired have useful lives of eleven months to six years.

-Acquisition of BioPharm
+BioPharm

 On April 1, 2014, the Company acquired substantially all of the assets of BioPharm Systems, Inc., a California corporation ("California BioPharm"), and all of the outstanding stock of BioPharm Systems, Inc., a Delaware corporation (together with California BioPharm, "BioPharm"), pursuant to the terms of an Asset Purchase Agreement and a Stock Purchase Agreement.
 BioPharm was a business and information technology consulting firm focused on the life sciences industry.
 The acquisition of BioPharm expanded the Company's industry vertical expertise with the addition of a dedicated life sciences vertical.